Aishwary0402/vueplay-teen-consent/README.md

    and paste your real Client ID in.
 7. Redeploy.
 Clicking "Continue with Google" now opens a real Google account picker and pulls your real name/email into the flow.

-## Talking points for the discussion round

-- Why content-based filtering satisfies "personalised recommendations" without violating DPDP Section 9's ban on behavioural profiling of minors.
-- Why retrieval here is keyword-based, and what you'd change for production.
-- Why the app chrome is dark (matches user expectation of a video platform) but consent/legal screens stay light (legibility and trust cues matter more than brand consistency in a compliance-critical flow).